Stakeholder Communication & Engagement

 Button: Find out more

-It may sound like a contradiction, but all stakeholders want to be treated differently.
-By this we mean make them feel special.
-And there are reasons for doing this.
-Firstly, because any stakeholder can trash a brand’s reputation online, so every interaction (no matter how small) should be treated as precious.
-And avoid prioritising one group over others because their ‘value’ to you is higher.
+It may sound a bit “Life of Brian’, but all stakeholders want to be treated differently.
+So make them feel special and understood.
+Here’s two good reasons for doing this: Firstly, any stakeholder can trash a brand’s reputation online, so every interaction (no matter how small) should be treated as precious.
+And avoid prioritising one group over others because they’re perceived as more ‘valuable’ to you.
 Secondly, every stakeholder can have a positive impact on your brand.
-And in the ‘network-of-networks’ dynamic, one person can be the connector to larger groups.
+And in the ‘network-of-networks’ dynamic, one person can become the connector to larger groups.

-Simple ways to build long-lasting, positive relations include:
+Simple ways to build long-lasting stakeholder relations include:

-- Show them you know who that are, and what makes them tick
+- Showing them you know who they are, and what makes them tick

 - Considering every interaction as mutually-beneficial

-- Being proactive in your engagement with them
+- Being proactive and value-add in your engagement with them

-- Remember the ‘stake’ they have in your brand doesn’t have to be financial to be valuable
+- Acknowledging the ‘stake’ they have in your brand doesn’t need to be financial, to be valuable

 Stakeholder Communication in the Education Sector

-Communicating clearly and effectively with stakeholders is fundamental in any organisation, and especially so in the Education Sector.
-This is because the hierarchy and power held in certain groups needs to be managed in a respectful and cogent manner.
+Communicating clearly and effectively with stakeholders is fundamental in any organisation.
+But it’s especially important for the Education Sector.
+That’s because the hierarchy in, and power held by certain groups needs to be managed in a respectful and cogent manner.
 When consensus isn’t guaranteed, paying more attention to the needs and concerns of each group creates better connections, and outcomes.